EvernodeXRPL/evernode-sdk/evernode/tutorial-basics.md

       evdevkit acquire --help
       ```

-5. At this point you have acquired a Evernode instance successfully and you have the instance details including public key, IP, ports etc.
+5. At this point you have acquired an Evernode instance successfully and you have the instance details including public key, IP, ports etc.

 ## Create deployable smart contract package
 1. If you have already implemented smart contract package you can proceed, Otherwise go through [HotPocket developer kit tutorials](../hotpocket/tutorial-basics.md) and create a new smart contract.